WRECK-d/wreckd-website/content/FAQ/index.md

 WREC'kd is a (slightly) organised group.
 BSR is a state of mind.

 ### I know trail running!?
-Call it running if you like?
+Call it running if you like.
 Adventure running, endurance running...for hours in the wilderness.

 ### Why an Inc.?
 Chores and admin.
 WREC'kd hosts grassroots activities for its members.
 We collaborate with people and groups doing cool things!